AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/09.background-work/docs.en.md

 ## Sony

+Sony was the first developer to introduce non-standard background process optimization and opened Pandora’s box.
+It is called Stamina mode and it instantly breaks all background processes and all alarms if enabled.
+Never use Stamina mode if you want your phone to do something useful when you are not actively using it.

 **Solution:**

 Go to Settings - Battery - Three dots in the top right corner - Battery optimisation - Apps - **AdGuard** - uncheck